 - 7.1 If the board establishes special committees within the board to prepare its decisions on specific issues, its rules of procedure are to specify the duties and decision-making powers that the board has delegated to these committees and how the committees are to report to the board.
 Committees are to keep minutes of their meetings and the minutes are to be made available to the board. - 7.2 If the board has established an audit committee, the majority of the committee's members are to be independent in relation to the company and its executive management.
-At least one of the members who is independent in relation to the company and its executive management is also to be independent in relation to the company's major shareholders. - 7.3 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management; - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year; - monitor and evaluate the application of the guidelines for remuneration to the board and executive management that the shareholders' meeting is legally obliged to establish, as well as the current remuneration structures and levels in the company. - 7.4 The chair of the board may chair the remuneration committee.
-The other members of the committee elected by the shareholders' meeting are to be independent of the company and its executive management. - If the board considers it to be more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work. - 7.5 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management. - 7.3 The board is responsible for ensuring that the company has good internal controls.
-The board is to ensure that the company has formalised routines to ensure that approved principles for financial reporting, sustainability reporting and internal controls are applied, and that the company's financial reports and sustainability reports are produced in accordance with the legislation, applicable accounting standards and other requirements for listed companies
+At least one of the members who is independent in relation to the company and its executive management is also to be independent in relation to the company's major shareholders.18 - 7.3 The board is responsible for ensuring that the company has good internal controls.
+The board is to ensure that the company has formalised routines to ensure that approved principles for financial reporting, sustainability reporting and internal controls are applied, and that the company's financial reports and sustainability reports are produced in accordance with the legislation, applicable accounting standards and other requirements for listed companies.

-For companies that do not have a separate internal audit function, the board of directors is to evaluate the need for such a function annually and to explain its decision in its report on internal controls in the company's corporate governance report.
+For companies that do not have a separate internal audit function, the board of directors is to evaluate the need for such a function annually and to explain its decision in its report on internal controls in the company's corporate governance report.19

-- 7.4 The description of the company's internal controls included in the corporate governance report is also to include the board's measures for monitoring that the internal controls related to financial reporting, sustainability reporting and reporting to the board function adequately. - 7.57.6 At least once a year, the board is to meet the company's auditor without the chief executive officer or any other member of the executive management present. - 7.67.7 The board of directors is to ensure that the company's six- or nine-month report is reviewed by the company's auditor. - Provisions regarding the establishment of an audit committee and the tasks of an audit committee are found in chapter 8, sections 49 a-b of the Companies Act (2005:551).
+- 7.4 The description of the company's internal controls included in the corporate governance report is also to include the board's measures for monitoring that the internal controls related to financial reportings, sustainability reporting and reporting to the board function adequately. - 7.5 At least once a year, the board is to meet the company's auditor without the chief executive officer or any other member of the executive management present. - 7.6 The board of directors is to ensure that the company's six- or nine-month report is reviewed by the company's auditor.

+Provisions regarding the establishment of an audit committee and the tasks of an audit committee are found in chapter 8, sections 49 a-b of the Companies Act (2005:551).
 Chapter 8, section 49 a of the Companies Act states that the members of the committee may not be employed by the company, and at least one member must have accounting or auditing skillscompetence.
-For assessment of independence, see 4.4 and 4.5. - \\Description\\ The stipulation that the shareholders' meeting is to establish guidelines for executive remuneration is found in chapter 7, section 61 of the Swedish Companies Act (2005:551).
-The guidelines are to contain the criteria stated in chapter 8, sections 51-53 of the Act. - Example 20 For assessment of independence with regard to the company and its executive management, see 4.4.19
+For assessment of independence, see 4.4 and

-The inclusion in the company's corporate governance report of a report on internal controls and risk-management in connection with financial reporting is a requirement stipulated in chapter 6, section 6,-paragraph 2, bullet 2 of the Annual Accounts Act (1995:1554).
+19 The inclusion in the company's corporate governance report of a report on internal controls and risk management in connection with financial reporting is a requirement stipulated in chapter 6, section 6, paragraph 2, bullet 2 of the Annual Accounts Act (1995:1554).